yigitda/DesignDaily/README.md

 AppCoordinator: Centralizes navigation and routing.
 Destination Enum: Defines all possible navigation destinations.

+Extending the AppCoordinator
+The AppCoordinator owns the navigation paths and decides which view hierarchy is displayed.
+To add a new screen or tab:

+1. Add a new case to the `Destination` enum.
+If it should be a tab, also add a case to the `MainTab` enum.
+2. Declare a `NavigationPath` for the tab in `AppCoordinator` to keep its navigation history.
+3. Update `navigate(to:in:)` and `goBack(in:)` to route and pop in the new tab.
+4. Include the tab in `MainTabView` and present its initial view from `destinationView(for:)`.
+5. Authentication state is handled by `isAuthenticated`.
+When this flag changes, `rootView` switches between the login flow and the main tabs and `resetNavigation()` clears all paths.
+Add your new path to that reset logic so users see a clean state after logging in or out.

 SOLID Principles
 The app adheres to the SOLID principles: